svetlanakladova/analytics_projects/fintech_ab_testing/README.md

 The `/datasets/pa_sollmafin_abt.csv` dataset also includes two additional fields:
 - `ab_test` —  A/B experiment name
 - `group` — A/B experiment group

 ---

+### Final Summary

+The new onboarding does not change the main conversion rate, but it improves user quality after the first deposit.

+**Main results:**
+- First deposit: no negative impact
+- Second deposit: clear improvement
+- Paying users: higher deposits
+- Low-intent users: slightly lower activity

+**Recommendation:**

+Use a mixed onboarding strategy:
+- Keep educational onboarding for users interested in risky assets
+- Use simpler onboarding for beginners
+- Continue tracking long-term user behavior

+---